History of North Korea in Timeline

 1972: July 4 South-North Joint Statement

-In 1972, the July 4 South–North Joint Statement established principles for working toward peaceful reunification.
+In 1972, the July 4 South–North Joint Statement that established principles of working toward peaceful reunification was signed.

-In 1973, South Korea declared its preference for separate memberships in international organizations, leading to the failure of reunification talks.
+In 1973, South Korea declared its preference that the two Koreas should seek separate memberships in international organizations.

 In 1974, North Korea failed in another assassination attempt on South Korean leaders.